Growth Metrics

 Full House Resorts (FLL) Depreciation Expense (2016)

-Full House Resorts (FLL) has disclosed Depreciation Expense for 5 consecutive years, with $2.1 million as the latest value for Q4 2016.
+Full House Resorts' Depreciation Expense history spans 5 years, with the latest figure at $2.1 million for Q4 2016.

 • Depreciation Expense hit $2.1 million in Q4 2016 for Full House Resorts, down from $2.2 million in the prior quarter.